-This matter was taken up in 1979 by Johannesen and Hodgson, who wrote a thorough review of weak-shock-wave structure in the atmosphere [9].
-Briefly, they showed that this structure is determined by molecular vibration, which can lead to a significant overall weak-shock-wave thickness.
+This matter was taken up in 1979 by Johannesen and Hodgson [10], who wrote a thorough review of weak-shockwave structure in the atmosphere.
+Briefly, they showed that this structure is determined by molecular vibration, which can lead to overall weak shock-wave thicknesses ranging from less than a centimeter to over a meter for the weakest waves.
+A shock wave with a thickness of one meter would be well below the detection limit and larger than the aperture of essentially all practical schlieren optics [14].
 The matter is complicated by differences in O2 and N2 behavior and a substantial dependence upon the initial air temperature and humidity.
-Their worked examples include a very weak shock wave with $\Delta p = 10$ Pa (SPL = 112 dB) in 295K air with 50% relative humidity.
-According to Lighthill's [17] terminology this wave is "fully dispersed," i.e. it has a smooth transition between end states over a finite thickness with no discreet jump in properties.
+Their worked examples include a very weak shock wave with $\Delta P = 10 \,\text{Pa} \,(\text{SPL} = 114 \,\text{dB}) \,\text{in} \, 295 \,\text{K}$ air with 50% relative humidity.
+According to Lighthill's [18] terminology this wave is "fully dispersed", i.e., it has a smooth transition between end states over a finite thickness with no discrete jump in properties.
 Its detection by schlieren optics is thus expected to require exceptional sensitivity.
-A stronger shockwave example with $\Delta p = 30$ Pa (SPL = 123.5 dB) and the same initial conditions develops a cusp-like profile, though still no discrete jump.
+A stronger shockwave example with $\Delta P = 30 \,\text{Pa}$ (SPL=123.5 dB) and the same initial conditions develops a cusp-like profile, though still no discrete jump.
 This should nonetheless be detectable as an incipient shock wave, given reasonable schlieren sensitivity.
-Johannesen and Hodgson's strongest example has $\Delta p = 110$ Pa (SPL = 134.8 dB), where a small discrete property jump is followed by a long vibrational relaxation zone: a "partly-dispersed" wave.
+Johannesen and Hodgson's [10] strongest example has $\Delta P = 110 \,\mathrm{Pa}$ (SPL = 134.8 dB), where a small discrete property jump is followed by a long vibrational relaxation zone: a "partly dispersed" wave [18].
 This case is strong enough for the density jump to be visible to schlieren optics as a familiar, discrete shock wave.

-5 Experiments on the Schlieren Visualization of Shock Waves from Common Phenomena
+5 Experiments on the schlieren visualization of shock waves from common phenomena

 Given the ability, described above, to image loud sounds and weak shock waves, we have explored a range of common phenomena thought to produce SPLs sufficiently high to be visible to our schlieren apparatus.
-These can be broadly categorized as: 1) brass musical instruments, 2) impact phenomena which compress a bubble of air that, upon subsequent expansion, drives a shock wave, 3) other pressure-release phenomena, and 4) phenomena that involve local supersonic motion of an object with its attendant shock wave.
-Note that explosions, gunshots, etc. are covered elsewhere, e.g. [18-20], and are not considered to be within the scope of the weak everyday phenomena visualized here.
+These can be broadly categorized as: (1) brass musical instruments, (2) impact phenomena which compress a bubble of air that, upon subsequent expansion, drives a shock wave, (3) other pressure-release phenomena, and (4) phenomena that involve local supersonic motion of an object with its attendant shock wave.
+Note that explosions, gunshots, etc. are covered elsewhere, e.g.

+[19-21], and are not considered to be within the scope of the weak everyday phenomena visualized here.

-5.1 Shock Waves from a Trumpet
+5.1 Shock waves from a trumpet

-Pandya et al. earlier used the present schlieren apparatus to examine shock waves produced by loud, high-pitched trumpet notes [11].
+Pandya et al. [12] earlier used the present schlieren apparatus to examine shock waves produced by loud, high-pitched trumpet notes.
 Under such circumstances there is a shock-tube-like effect of the performer's intermittent breath pressure driving the cylindrical duct of the instrument, and visible weak shocks are seen emanating from the trumpet flare as shown in Fig. 5.
 SPL measurements revealed 118-124 peak dB(A) levels associated with these shock waves.

-5.2 Shock Waves due to Impact Compression
+5.2 Shock waves due to impact compression

-5.2.1 Snapping a Leather Belt
+5.2.1 Snapping a leather belt